-So many none Catholics are very much interested in what the Catholic Church teaches about certain things, they want to know what the Church says.
-The effort some of these our friends put into trying to know what the Church says and how best to criticize and discredit the Church goes a long way to tell me how strong and important the mother Church is.
-If whatever you say or do does not matter to those around you, then it shows how un-influential you are.
-That is why I feel so encouraged and my Catholic faith strengthened when I begin to hear or see our none Catholics friends making efforts to know what the Catholic Church says.
+Many none-Catholics are so much interested in what the Catholic Church teaches about certain things, they want to know what the Church says.
+The effort put into trying to know the mind of Church to best criticize and discredit her goes a long way to tell me how strong and important the Mother Church is.
+If what you say or do means nothing to those around you, then it shows how un-influential you are.
+That is the reason I feel so encouraged and my Catholic faith strengthened.

-The holy rosary of the Blessed Virgin Mary is one of the things they condemn, they say it is not in the bible.
-Yes, the rosary may not have been mentioned in the bible as they claim, but for sure, the bible is in the rosary.
-I did not make any mistake, I repeat it without fear or shame; the bible is in the rosary.
-Yes, in the holy rosary is the summary of the bible, he who prays the twenty decades of the rosary daily reads the whole bible daily.
-Don’t get me wrong, I am not discouraging you from reading the bible, the written word.
-As a Christian and as a priest of God, I must encourage you to get a copy of the bible and read it daily.
-This article is not meant to discourage you but to simply let you know that in the rosary is the bible and in the bible is the rosary.
+The holy rosary of the Blessed Virgin Mary is one of the Catholic devotions looked down upon by some.
+They blindly argue that the rosary its not biblical.
+Yes, the rosary may not have been mentioned in the bible as they claim but, sure, the bible is in the rosary.
+I repeat without any fear of contradiction; the bible is in the rosary.
+Yes, in the holy rosary is the summary of the bible, he who daily prays the twenty decades of the rosary reads the whole bible daily.
+Don’t get me wrong, this is not to discourage the reading of the written word.
+As Christian and as a priest, I encourage all to get a copy of the bible and read daily.
+I’m certainly not discouraging anyone from the daily reading of the written word but, to put a simple message across; the bible is in the rosary.

 The bible is the written word of God, it is different from the paper upon which the word is written and from the ink with which it was written.
 The written word of God makes the paper and the ink relevant.
 The whole world was created by the power of the word; let there be light and there was light.
 The word was active and powerful without it been written, and even now that it is written it is still as powerful as it was from the beginning when it was not written.
 I believe in the bible and I respect the bible with my whole life because the word of God written on pieces of paper with ink has made the paper and ink respectable, holy and powerful.
 This bible is divided into Old and New Testaments.